 Office Clerk Training Programs and Courses

-Office clerks are responsible for executing a wide range of administrative tasks associated with the daily functions of an office.
+Office clerks execute a wide range of administrative tasks associated with the daily functions of an office.
 Clerks may enter data, answer phones, make photocopies and file records.

 Office Assistant Certificate

-Students who do not have the time or resources to commit to a full-time degree program may be interested in an office assistant certificate program.
-Certificate programs can often be completed online and allow students to work at their own pace.
-Students learn a variety of basic office skills, such as introductory keyboarding, human relations and business communication.
-General education courses are not usually required as part of an office assistant certificate program.
-Most certificate programs can be completed in less than a year.
+Students without time or resources for a full-time degree program may be interested in an office assistant certificate program.
+General education courses are not usually required and most certificate programs can be completed in less than a year.
+These programs can often be completed online and allow students to work at their own pace.
+Students learn a variety of basic office skills, such as:

 Associate of Applied Science in Office Management

-The Associate of Applied Science (A.A.S.) in Office Management is a 2-year, undergraduate degree program that is designed to prepare students for immediate entry into an office-based, administrative position.
-Students gain practical office skills and study a variety of topics, including information processing, office computations and records management.
-Some general education courses are usually required, such as college composition and economics.
+The Associate of Applied Science (A.A.S.) in Office Management is a 2-year, undergraduate degree program designed to prepare students for immediate entry into an office-based, administrative position.
+Students gain practical office skills and study a variety of topics, including:

-Much of office clerks' experience is gained through on-the-job training after a position is secured.
-Clerks may work closely with more experienced office staff in order to learn practical day-to-day office skills specific to the organization.
-Office clerks new to the field may execute basic office tasks, such as photocopying or mailings.
-More experienced clerks may be responsible for creating Excel spreadsheets or making travel arrangements for executives or clients with a travel agency.
+Much of an office clerks' experience is gained through on-the-job training.
+Clerks may work closely with more experienced office staff to learn practical day-to-day office skills specific to that organization.
+Office clerks new to the field may execute basic office tasks such as photocopying or mailings.
+More experienced clerks may be responsible for creating Excel spreadsheets or arranging travel for executives or clients with a travel agency.

-Office clerks may choose to enroll in classes that advance computer skills.
-Courses are often available online or at local colleges that teach computer programs, such as Excel, PowerPoint and Microsoft Word.
+Office clerks may choose to enroll in classes that can advance their computer skills.
+Courses are often available online or at local colleges that teach programs such as Excel, PowerPoint and Microsoft Word.
 With experience, office clerks may move into higher level positions, such as office manager or administrative supervisor.